 Plus, behind the scenes stories from the museum’s boatbuilding team on their faithful reproduction of the Bounty launch, part of a programme of reconstructions of historical craft in the museum’s boatbuilding workshop and insights from the museum team on their vision for the ‘museum of the future.’

-Fathom is on sale for £10 in the musueum shop, and on Amazon.
+Fathom is on sale for £10 in the Museum shop.

 All proceeds go towards supporting the work of the museum.